Mystery6/6301project/README.md

 * **Model implementation code**: [project.ipynb](project.ipynb)

 ### Intended Use
 * **Primary intended uses**: This model is an *example* probability of default classifier, with an *example* use case for determining eligibility for a credit line increase.
+It can predict whether people in the data will pay the bill on time (education only).
 * **Primary intended users**: Students in GWU DNSC 6301 bootcamp.
 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.

 ### Training Data